Tovi Lehmann's Research Group:

 Current Research Projects:

-• Identifying phenotypic changes associated with seasonality and aestivation (lead by D. Huestis and A.S.
+• Identifying phenotypic changes associated with seasonality and aestivation (led by D. Huestis and A.S.
 Yaro)

 Environmental variation over the course of a year (seasonality) can lead to phenotypic variation within a year and between locations experiencing different environmental patterns.
 This variation can be due to plasticity within a population and/or genetic divergence between populations – both of which are driven by natural selection of local environmental conditions.
 In the Sahel, we observe distinct seasonality between the wet season and the dry season, and hypothesize that mosquitoes are aestivating to survive the long, hot, dry season.
 Thus, we have designed a series of phenotypic assays to identify changes in metabolism, flight activity, feeding response, and oviposition between wet-season and dry-season individuals.
 The ultimate goal of these projects is to identify traits which will allow us to distinguish between individuals which are not aestivating from those which are in aestivation (or destined for aestivation or emerging from aestivation).

-• Identifying molecular changes associated with seasonality and aestivation (lead by D. Huestis)
+• Identifying molecular changes associated with seasonality and aestivation (led by D. Huestis)

 Along with identifying phenotypic differences associated with seasonality, we are also undertaking several projects to explore changes at the molecular level that may result from plasticity or other responses to differing environmental conditions.
 Specifically, we will be analyzing changes in gene expression, nutritional reserves, and cuticular hydrocarbons with respect to seasonality.
 Specimens have been collected in both the wet season and the dry season for use in RNA analyses, which may include microarrays, real-time PCR of candidate genes, and next-generation high-throughput sequencing.
 Additionally, mosquitoes have been collected and preserved for nutritional analysis to compare the total protein content and the lipid and carbohydrate reserves of wet-season vs. dry-season individuals.
 Lastly, we hypothesize that the cuticular hydrocarbon (CHC) profiles between individuals in aestivation should be significantly different from non-aestivators, both as a barrier to moisture-loss and due to age, and are conducting gas-chromatography to obtain these CHC profiles.